mercure-imaging/mercure/docs/advanced.rst

 .. important:: Make sure to preserve correct JSON formatting of the settings.
 The webgui will automatically check the syntax before saving the file.

-Alternatively to using the webgui, the changes can also be made by directly editing the file hermes.json with a Linux text editor, e.g. nano.
+Alternatively to using the webgui, the changes can also be made by directly editing the file mercure.json with a Linux text editor, e.g. nano.

-.. important:: When editing the configuration file directly, it is required to shutdown all Hermes services prior to making any changes (via the webgui or systemctl command).
+.. important:: When editing the configuration file directly, it is required to shutdown all mercure services prior to making any changes (via the webgui or systemctl command).

-The following settings can be customized (default values can be found in default_hermes.json):
+The following settings can be customized (default values can be found in default_mercure.json):

 ======================== ===========================================================================
 Key                      Meaning